-The hair becomes finer, shorter, thinner and creates a U-shaped (or horseshoe) pattern of hair around the sides of the head.
+- The hair becomes finer, shorter, and thinner and creates a U-shaped (or horseshoe) pattern of hair around the sides of the head.

 The Norwood scale (or Hamilton-Norwood scale) is the leading classification system used to measure the extent of male pattern baldness

 Male pattern baldness is related to genetics and the male sex hormones.
 It follows a pattern of receding hairline and hair thinning on the crown

 Each strand of hair sits in a cavity in the skin, called a follicle.
 Baldness occurs when the hair follicles shrink over time, resulting in shorter and finer hair.
 Eventually, the follicle does not grow new hair.
 However, the follicle remains alive, suggesting that it is still possible to stimulate new hair growth.